Skip to content

 Defying the claim that you never get something for nothing, a number of pubs and clubs in Edinburgh run completely free shows throughout the Festival period.
 Of course, the commercial logic behind this is that you'll spend your money at the bar, and most performers also run a voluntary collection at the end - so you're unlikely to escape from a "free" show with your bank balance completely unscathed.
 All the same, even a generous tip and indulgent approach to the booze will work out a lot cheaper than a trip to a paid-for show.

 It feels reasonable to be suspicious of the quality of a free event, but in practice they stack up pretty well.
-Almost all the free shows are traditional stand-up - a hit-and-miss medium at the best of times - and if you do find you've chosen a turkey, at least the disappointment won't be compounded by knowing you're down £15 as well.
-On the positive side, if you're prepared to take a punt on an unknown newcomer, you've every chance of finding a winner - as a number of positive reviews from respected newspapers confirm.
+The majority of free shows are traditional stand-up - a hit-and-miss medium at the best of times - and if you do find you've chosen a turkey, at least the disappointment won't be compounded by knowing you're down £15 as well.
+On the positive side, if you're prepared to take a punt on an unknown newcomer, you've every chance of finding a winner , as a number of positive reviews from respected newspapers confirm.

 Finding free shows

-Following a much-publicised and hugely acrimonious split in 2006, the majority of free shows are organized into two rival chains - each running around half-a-dozen venues.
+Following a much-publicised and hugely acrimonious split in 2006, the majority of free shows are organized into two rival chains, each running around dozen venues.
 One group, headed up by folk musician and comedian Peter Buckley Hill, operates under the title of "PBH's Free Fringe"; the other goes under the banner of the "Free Festival", and is organized by promoter Laughing Horse.
-It's too early to say what the schism will mean for the quality of the free offerings, but it's certainly done nothing to slow the growth of the free market - the number of shows has rocketed to well over 150 this year.
+It's hard to say what the schism has meant for the quality of the free offerings, but it's certainly done nothing to slow the growth of the free market - the number of shows has rocketed to hundreds this year.

-To find the free shows, good places to start are the PBH and Laughing Horse websites (see "Elsewhere on the web" below), or by looking at their respective entries in the index to the Fringe programme.
+To find the free shows, good places to start are the Laughing Horse and PBH websites (see "Elsewhere on the web" below), or by looking at their respective entries in the index to the Fringe programme.
 These aren't the only free shows, but the others aren't quite so easy to find - keep an eye out when browsing the Fringe listings.